Spittal, Pembrokeshire

-Spittal is both a village, a parish and a community in Pembrokeshire, Wales, on the A40 trunk road, approximately halfway between Haverfordwest and Fishguard.
+Spittal is a village, parish and community in Pembrokeshire, Wales.
+It is situated on the A40 trunk road, approximately halfway between Haverfordwest and Fishguard.
+It had a population of 494 as of the 2011 census.

-In the 2011 census, the population of the parish was 494.

 Name

-The village's name is a corruption of the word 'hospital' (Ysbyty), which is also the root of such names as Spitalfields, London, Spital, Merseyside, Spital-in-the-Street, Lincolnshire, etc.: the village possessed a hospitium (place of accommodation for pilgrims) belonging to the Cathedral of St David's.
+The village's name is a corruption of the word 'hospital' (Ysbyty), which is also the root of place names such as Spitalfields, London, Spital, Merseyside and Spital-in-the-Street, Lincolnshire.
+The village possessed a hospitium (place of accommodation for pilgrims) belonging to the Cathedral of St Davids.
 No trace of this remains.

 History

 The parish was in the Hundred of Dungleddy, and in the early 19th century had a population of 452, including a number of smaller settlements.
 There are the remains of several ancient encampments in the parish.

 Amenities

-In 2004 a new primary school was built in the village to educate approximately 150 pupils from the village and surrounding area.
-Other amenities include a community hall, a village green and a pub, the Pump on the Green.
+Amenities include a community hall, a village green and a pub, the Pump on the Green.